acciaioli/copy-basta/README.md

 #### More on Variables

 ##### `variable.name`
-For each variable, only the `name` is required.
+The `name` identifies the variable.
+It should be featured in at least on template file.

-The `name` is are the variable name in our templates.
+The `name` is only required field of a variable.

 ##### `variable.type`
 If provided, it should be an [open API 3.0 type](https://swagger.io/docs/specification/data-models/data-types).